-Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects were noted.
-It would appear the shower room fittings have been upgraded in the more recent past.
+Water, plumbing and bathroom fittings

+Repair Category 1

+Notes No significant defects were noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes The heating and hot water systems were noted to be of age.
-No recent service records were available at the time of inspection.
-We note the oil tank shows signs of weathering.
+Heating and hot water

+Repair Category 1 Notes We note the heating system has been upgraded and replaced in the more recent past.
+We assume any balance of the manufacturer's warranty can be made available.
+We assume service records can also be made available for the system as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-Draina age
+Drainage

-Repair Category 1

-Notes No significant defects were noted.
+Repair Category 1 Notes No significant defects were noted.